Tryouts and Practice Planning Bundle

 - Shane H.

 John Forman is the Head Coach of the Men's & Women's Volleyball teams at Medaille College and authors the highly respected Coaching Volleyball blog at CoachingVB.com.
 His coaching experience covers many different ages and levels.
-John coached US college volleyball for many years, as well as coaching and running a Juniors program, and got his start at the high school level.
+John has coached in all the NCAA Divisions, and has coached and run a Juniors program, after getting his start at the high school level.
 He was a very successful coach at both the university and club level in the U.K., and also coached professionally in Sweden, as well as having worked with pro teams in Germany and Hungary.
 As the developer of Volleyball Coaching Wizards, John has been involved in interviewing dozens of the world's great coaches.

 Along with his blogging, John has authored articles for the American Volleyball Coaches Association (AVCA) magazine Coaching Volleyball and the digital edition, Coaching Volleyball 2.0.
 He also published the book Inside College Volleyball, which focuses on college recruiting.